Office of Equity & Inclusion

-The OEI provides institutional programming and individual-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.
+The OEI provides institutional advisory and consulting services and individual and group-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.

 In accordance with ABA Goal III, the OEI offers the following support to students: